emmadrueke/Sprint-Challenge--Processes-and-Scheduling/README.md

    standard Unix system.
 Briefly explain what each of these states mean.

 2. What is a Zombie Process?
 How does it get created?
 How does it get destroyed?
     A process will have a parent process and a child process.
-The child process will run complete it's task, but the parent process may sit in the background waiting
+The child process will run and complete it's task.
+Once the child process is completed it sends a termination signal to the parent that it is complete and the parent reaps the status of the child and removes it from the process table.
+Some times, the parent will complete it's task before it recieves the termination signal from the child so then the childs termination signal is sitting in the process table indefinately.
+So the process table has a finate room for processes.
 3. Describe the job of the Scheduler in the OS in general.
     The Scheduler organizes processes by priority, the time they need to run, a then creates a schedule on when those processes can run, how long they can run.